Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-confessions-of-an-eco-hypocrite.html.markdown

 ### Flight Free UK

 Hi Sami!
 Welcome to the podcast.
-What do you mean by the term ‘eco hypocrite’?
+What do you mean by the term ‘eco-hypocrite’?

 ### Sami